 Stocked with brown trout and eel.
 Spawning gravel beds host visitors like salmon and graying.
 The river supports a myriad of life from the tiniest tardigrade to the solitary otter and perhaps one day a beaver or two.

-Lapping up the Devon dream job Olly came to farming in a roundabout way.
+Olly came to farming in a roundabout way.
 He’s a true practical creative; an artist and filmmaker who previously helped run a social enterprise in Scotland.
 The forever-farming calling came unexpectedly in 2013.
-Retraining rapidly he studied on the organic PG dip at SRUC - talk about steep curve.
+He Retraining rapidly, studying on the Organic PG dip at SRUC - talk about steep curve.
 He LOVES meadows!

-A third farmer, a third GP and one third mother of four (5 if you count Olly ;) conscientious caring busy and efficient.
-She’s more cohesive than hug tight glue and has tirelessly nourished the farm dream with Olly.
+One third farmer, one third GP and one third mother of four!
+Conscientious, caring, busy and efficient.
+Rachel is more cohesive than hug tight glue and has tirelessly nourished the farm dream.
 The future?
-She’s mindfully considering the public prescribing, diversification and wellness opportunities the farm presents.
+Mindfully considering the public prescribing, diversification and wellness opportunities such a stunning farm presents.